Log-in/Sign-up

 • The workbook must be purchased new.

 • The publisher offers a package deal when you order the textbook and workbook together.
-(See note with screenshot above.)
+(See note above.)

 • At checkout, please designate your "school" as follows: select "Pennsylvania" as your school's state, then enter "PA Homeschoolers AP Online, Kittanning" in the school name box.